AMD Ryzen 9 9950X vs Intel Core i5-13600K

 Who should buy each?

-Choose the AMD Ryzen 9 9950X if: you need top-tier performance for video editing, you run complex simulations, or you work with heavy multitasking.
+Choose the AMD Ryzen 9 9950X if: you need top-tier multi-core performance for content creation, you often run demanding applications, or you want the best CPU for workstation tasks.

 Conclusion